Types of perfect matchings in toroidal square grids: Consistent Toroidal Systems

-\item \textbf{Nodes:} $N$ is a set of nodes.
-An even number of \emph{nodes} are located in each of the four boundary sides of $R$.
-We denote by $A_t, A_b$ (respectively, $B_l, B_r$) the nodes located in $H_t, H_b$ (respectively, $V_l, V_r$).
+\item \textbf{Vertices:} $N$ is a set of vertices.
+An even number of \emph{vertices} are located in each of the four boundary sides of $R$.
+We denote by $A_t, A_b$ (respectively, $B_l, B_r$) the vertices located in $H_t, H_b$ (respectively, $V_l, V_r$).
 It must hold that $|A_t|= |A_b|$ and $|B_l|= |B_r|$.
-Moreover, one node is located in each corner of $R$.
+Moreover, one vertex is located in each corner of $R$.
 Hence, e.g., $|A_t\cap B_l|= 1$.
-These nodes are called \emph{corner nodes}.
+These vertices are called \emph{corner vertices}.

-Nodes are bi-colored black and white alternately along the boundary of $R$.
-We henceforth assume that the corner node located at the intersection of $V_l$ and $H_t$ is colored white and hence completely fix the coloring of $A_t,B_l,A_b,B_r$.
-Traversing $H_t, H_b$ starting from $V_l$, (respectively, $V_l, V_r$ starting from $H_t$) one can naturally pair the nodes of $A_t, A_b$ (respectively, $B_l, B_r$) in order of their appearance.
-We call \emph{opposite} nodes each such pair and note that opposite nodes have different color.
+Vertices are bi-colored black and white alternately along the boundary of $R$.
+We henceforth assume that the corner vertex located at the intersection of $V_l$ and $H_t$ is colored white and hence completely fix the coloring of $A_t,B_l,A_b,B_r$.
+Traversing $H_t, H_b$ starting from $V_l$, (respectively, $V_l, V_r$ starting from $H_t$) one can naturally pair the vertices of $A_t, A_b$ (respectively, $B_l, B_r$) in order of their appearance.
+We call \emph{opposite} vertices each such pair and note that opposite vertices have different color.

 \item \textbf{Edges:} Sets $A$ and $B$ are collections of disjoint closed curves on $T$.
 Elements of $A\cup B$ are called \emph{edges}.
-Each edge in $A$ (respectively, $B$) connects two opposite nodes of $A_t, A_b$ (respectively, $B_r, B_l$) and is otherwise disjoint with $R$.
-Each edge of $C\cap A$ (respectively, $C\cap B$) has its black node in $A_t$ and its white node in $A_b$ (respectively, black node in $B_r$ and its white node in $B_l$).
+Each edge in $A$ (respectively, $B$) connects two opposite vertices of $A_t, A_b$ (respectively, $B_r, B_l$) and is otherwise disjoint with $R$.
+Each edge of $C\cap A$ (respectively, $C\cap B$) has its black vertex in $A_t$ and its white vertex in $A_b$ (respectively, black vertex in $B_r$ and its white vertex in $B_l$).

-\item \textbf{Outer Matching:} $M_{A,B}$ is a collection of edges of $A\cup B$ referred to as \emph{matching edges}.
+\item \textbf{Outer Matching:} $\calP_{A,B}$ is a collection of edges of $A\cup B$ referred to as \emph{matching edges}.

-\item \textbf{Toroidal cycle}: $C$ is a non-intersecting non-contractible toroidal loop which is a subset of $R\cup A\cup B$ and avoids every corner node of $R$.
+\item \textbf{Toroidal cycle}: $C$ is a non-intersecting non-contractible toroidal loop which is a subset of $R\cup A\cup B$ and avoids every corner vertex of $R$.
+Moreover, each point of $C$ belonging to a side of $R$ is a vertex of $R$.

-\item \textbf{Cycle Matching}: $O(C)$ is a collection of disjoint closed intervals of $C\cap R$ such that each element of $O(C)$ is disjoint with each edge of $M_{A,B}$, has a node at one of its endpoints and the other endpoint is a point of the interior of $R$.
-Moreover, each node of $C$ is covered by $M_{A,B}\cup O(C)$.
+\item \textbf{Cycle Matching}: $O(C)$ is a collection of disjoint closed intervals of $C\cap R$ such that each element of $O(C)$ is disjoint with each edge of $\calP_{A,B}$, has a vertex at one of its endpoints and the other endpoint is a point of the interior of $R$.
+Moreover, each vertex in $C$ is covered by $\calP_{A,B}\cup O(C)$.